jjlee/rescript-mode/README.md

 These errors only show up when you save.

-If you don't see that, `bsc` may not be running on your project.
+If you don't see that, `bsb` may not be running on your project.

 When you open a `.res` file in your project, you should see a prompt in Emacs in the minibuffer `"Start a build for this project to get the freshest data?"`.
-You can either hit return on `Start Build` to say yes to that and the LSP server will start a build for you, or `C-g` out of that and run `bsc` yourself however you usually do that in your rescript project (in my project I run `npm start`).
+You can either hit return on `Start Build` to say yes to that and the LSP server will start a build for you, or `C-g` out of that and run `bsb` yourself however you usually do that in your rescript project (in my project I run `npm start`).

 You may find the UI here (how the `Start Build` option is presented) is a bit